Isa3v/nuxt-spa-loading-template/README.md

 # Nuxt 3 Custom SPA Loading Module

 This Nuxt 3 module provides a temporary solution for the issue identified in [Nuxt.js GitHub Issue #21721](https://github.com/nuxt/nuxt/issues/21721).
-It allows you to set up a custom SPA (Single Page Application) loading screen template for your Nuxt 3 project.

 ## Installation

 Please note that this module is not officially part of Nuxt 3 and is intended as a temporary workaround for the specified issue.
 It may not be actively maintained, and its usage is at your discretion.

 To manually install and use this module, follow these steps: